-Regarding the County's often-congested main thoroughfare, State Highway One, a ballot measure to fund its widening (in addition to several alternative transportation projects) though a sales-tax increase was defeated at the polls in November 2004.
+Regarding the County's main thoroughfare, State Highway One, a ballot measure to fund its widening (in addition to several alternative transportation projects) though a sales-tax increase was defeated at the polls in November 2004.
 While other proposals to increase capacity are being discussed by Caltrans and the County Transportation Commission, it remains unclear as to when or if such improvements will occur.
-Construction is underway on Highway 1/17 intersection and merging lane improvements.
+Construction was recently completed on the Highway 1/17 intersection and merging lane improvements.